Jeseenacodes/Healthcare-Efficiency-Dashboard--PBI/README.md

 *  **Regional Differences:** NYC hospitals show higher average costs and longer LOS compared to upstate facilities.
  * **Discharge Disposition Matters:** Patients discharged to skilled nursing facilities or those who expired had the highest average LOS.

+# Recommendations

+Based on the analysis, the following strategies could help:

+* Establish standardized treatment protocols for common conditions to reduce unnecessary variation
+* Identify high-cost outliers and conduct audits (are they justified or inefficiencies?)
+* Allocate specialized care teams/resources for high-risk patients thereby reducing length of stay (LOS) and avoiding costly complications
+* Optimize resource allocation (staff-to-patient ratios, bed utilization)
+* Start discharge planning early (from admission, not end of stay)

+  - Based on the analysis, I recommend standardizing care to reduce cost differences, identifying high-risk patients early to manage severity, reviewing why NYC hospitals have higher costs, and improving discharge planning to reduce length of stay.
+These steps can help lower costs, improve patient flow, and enhance care quality.

 ---

 ## 🛠 Tools & Technologies